Damien (TV series)

-Damien is an A&E television series based on the horror film series The Omen.
+Damien is an A&E television series based on the horror film series The Omen, which serves as a direct sequel to the 1976 film of the same title and ignores the film's various sequels.
 The show was ordered as a series on August 25, 2014, by Lifetime, but was moved to A&E on April 29, 2015, where it premiered on March 7, 2016.

 On May 20, 2016, A&E cancelled the series after one season.

 Synopsis

 Based on the 1976 film The Omen, Damien follows the adult life of Damien Thorn (Bradley James), now a 30-year-old war photographer who has forgotten his Satanic past, facing his true identity.
 Ann Rutledge (Barbara Hershey), who has protected Damien all his life, will help him embrace his Antichrist side.